cgorringe/ft-mod/README.md

 Install **libopenmpt**:

-* Download the Source code "Makefile / Android ndk-build" tar.gz file from this [Download]( https://lib.openmpt.org/libopenmpt/download/ ) page.
+* Download the Source code "Makefile / Android ndk-build" tar.gz file from this [Download page]( https://lib.openmpt.org/libopenmpt/download/ ).

-Untar, then from it's directory:
+Extract the archive, then from its directory:

 ```
 make clean